'No reason for the public to panic': Wake County tries to calm residents after patient tests positive for coronavirus

-The press conference comes less than 24 hours after Gov. Roy Cooper announced a patient in Wake County had tested positive for the virus.
+Officials with Wake County's health department held a press conference to assuage citizens' fears 24 hours after Gov. Roy Cooper announced a patient in Wake County had tested positive for the virus.

 The Wake County man is currently in home isolation after contracting the virus in Seattle, Washington, and flying back to Raleigh-Durham International Airport in late February.
 The man visited a nursing home in Seattle that is linked to seven deaths related to COVID-19, the proper name for the new coronavirus strain that is spreading around the world.